gabsoftware/Progress-ABL-4GL-Regex/README.md

 The methods in the Regex.cls class are quite straitforward:

-mMatch: returns true if there's a match
+`mMatch`: returns true if there's a match
-mNumMatches: returns the number of matches, or a number below or equal to zero in case of error
+`mNumMatches`: returns the number of matches, or a number below or equal to zero in case of error
-mGetMatches: returns the number of matches and populate a dataset of matches and sub-matches
+`mGetMatches`: returns the number of matches and populate a dataset of matches and sub-matches
-mReplace: performs a regex replace of a string with another string (sub-matches placeholders are supported in replacement string)
+`mReplace`: performs a regex replace of a string with another string (sub-matches placeholders are supported in replacement string)

 To use our class, just place all the files in your project and start using it!